Yugo: In popular culture

+One was featured in season 5 episode 7 of Moonlighting as a gift of a "Practical" car for Dave Addison which met its ignominious end in an open grave.

+A Yugo is prominently featured as an unmarked police car in the 1987 film Dragnet.
+In a voiceover, Dan Aykroyd identifies it as a 1987 model, and states it was the only vehicle the Los Angeles Police Department was willing to issue his character after his previous two cars were destroyed.
+He describes the car as "the cutting edge of Serbo-Croatian technology."

-In the plot of the 2000 movie Drowning Mona, everyone in the town of Verplanck, New York drives Yugos because the company Zastava (called The Yugo car company in the film) chose the town for testing before its official launch on the US market.
+In the plot of the 2000 film Drowning Mona, every resident of Verplanck, New York is shown to drive Yugos because Zastava (called "the Yugo car company" in the film) chose the town for testing before its official launch on the U.S. market.

-In an episode of Top Gear, Jeremy Clarkson drives a Yugo and calls it "a hateful, hateful car" and its performance so bad "you get overtaken by wildlife".
+In an episode of Top Gear, Jeremy Clarkson drives a Yugo.
+He calls it "a hateful, hateful car" and disparages its performance as being so bad "you get overtaken by wildlife".
 In the end, he destroys it by shooting it with a tank.

-In a later episode of Top Gear, on a visit to Albania, Jeremy Clarkson drives a red Yugo as a replacement for a Bentley Mulsanne, as an apparent dig at Bentley for not lending them a Mulsanne for that particular shoot.
-It was used as a joke car in comparison to Richard Hammond's Mercedes S-Class and James May's Rolls-Royce Ghost.
-After a police chase after a supposed bank robbery, James May decides to drive the Yugo off a cliff, rather than fall into police custody.
-It was not a Yugo, however, it was a Zastava Skala.

-A Yugo is also prominently featured in the music video for the 2008 song "The Day That Never Comes" by Metallica.
+A Yugo is prominently featured in the music video for the 2008 song "The Day That Never Comes" by Metallica.

-In the 1999 film Bowfinger a poster in movie producer Bobby Bowfinger's office advertises his fictional film The Yugo Story.
+In the 2011 animated film Cars 2, Yugos (called "Hugos" in the film) are shown to be members of the Lemons, a criminal syndicate consisting of lemon cars who seek revenge against other cars for the perception that lemons have poor performance and reliability.

 In the 2011 film Good Luck Charlie, It's Christmas!, Teddy and Amy Duncan rent a Yugo for $50.
-Amy describes the car as "10 years older than [Teddy]," and "made in a country that no longer exists."
+Amy describes the car as "10 years older than [Teddy]" and "made in a country that no longer exists."

-In the 2018 animated film Spider-Man: Into The Spider-Verse, a fictional modern version of the Yugo is advertised in Times Square.
+In the 2018 animated film Spider-Man: Into the Spider-Verse, a fictional modern version of the Yugo is advertised in Times Square.

-A Yugo was used and appears in Mura Masa's song Deal Wiv It.

-It also appears in Call of Duty: Modern Warfare 2 and Call of Duty: Modern Warfare 3 as a civilian car in Afghanistan, Brazil, India and Somalia.

-Seen in the season 1 episode of My Name Is Earl, "Something to Live For."